Requirements for a Major in Ancient Studies

-To graduate with distinction in Ancient Studies, a student must demonstrate talent with ancient Greek or Latin, skill in conducting research on an ancient topic, and broad knowledge of ancient Western civilization.
+To graduate with distinction in Ancient Studies, a student must demonstrate talent with ancient Greek or Latin, skill in conducting research on an ancient topic, and broad cultural knowledge of the ancient Mediterranean world.
 Specific guidelines are available from Prof. Anne Groton, Director of the Ancient Studies Program.
 Students interested in pursuing distinction should notify Prof. Groton no later than January 1 of their senior year.

 To read the Ancient Studies Brochure, click here.

 Questions?
-Contact the Director, Prof. Anne Groton (Classics), or any of the faculty on the Ancient and Medieval Studies Steering Committee: Prof. Hilary Bouxsein (Classics), Prof. Karen Cherewatuk (English), Prof. Tim Howe (History), Prof. Kyle Helms (Classics), Prof. Karen Marsalek (English), Prof. Kevin Mummey (History), Prof. Danny Muñoz-Hutchinson (Philosophy), Prof. Maggie Odell (Religion), Prof. Steve Reece (Classics), Prof. Jason Ripley (Religion), or Prof. Nancy Thompson (Art History).
+Contact the Director, Prof. Anne Groton (Classics), or any of the faculty on the Ancient and Medieval Studies Steering Committee: Prof. Hilary Bouxsein (Classics), Prof. Karen Cherewatuk (English), Prof. Tim Howe (History), Prof. Kyle Helms (Classics), Prof. Karen Marsalek (English), Prof. Danny Muñoz-Hutchinson (Philosophy), Prof. Maggie Odell (Religion), Prof. Steve Reece (Classics), Prof. Jason Ripley (Religion), or Prof. Nancy Thompson (Art History).